 It owes much of its popularity in Europe to the Benedictine monks who grew it in their monastery gardens.

 The common names are Lashan, Rasonam, Lashuna, Veluthulli, Ugragandha, Mlecchagandha, Camphor of the poor, Poor man's treacle, Allium sativum, Rust treacle, Nectar of the gods, Stinking rose, Clove garlic and Lesan.

 The Greek historian Herodotus reported that large amounts of Allium sativum, radishes and onions were consumed by construction workers in the Egyptian pyramids.

 Whether sliced, diced, crushed or ground, the medical benefits of it is far reaching and it requires no refrigeration.

 Some uses include, prevention of clotting of blood and flatulence, development of digestion, and prevention of cerebral aging.
 Should you get carsick or seasick, taking garlic before visiting can easily prevent you from feeling nauseated and from vomiting caused by movement sickness.

 It is one of my favorite medicinal herbs.
-I use it very often in my cooking, as a tea and a poultice to any spot on my skin, especially acne, scrofulous sores and ringworm as well for aches and pains.
+I use it very often in my cooking, as a tea and a poultice to any spot on the skin, especially on acne, scrofulous sores, ringworm as well for aches and pains.

 remembered having an earache, and my mom told me to put a small clove